Start Exploring

 Despite its harshness, the Danakil is utterly mesmerising.
 Experience the awe-inspiring volcanic landscapes with expert guides on a private tour, and explore the salt flats and sulphur springs in a tailored itinerary that ensures privacy and safety.
 Here also is a volcano called Irta Ale, which has been continuously erupting since 1967.
 This volcano holds a permanent lava lake in its small southern crater.

-Visiting feels like stepping onto another planet, and the local Afar people, who have adapted to this extreme environment, offer fascinating insights into life in one of the world’s most inhospitable places.
+Visiting feels like stepping onto another planet, and the local Afar people who have adapted to this extreme environment offer insights into life in one of the world’s most inhospitable places.
 If you’re lucky, you may see one of these nomadic tribes bringing their camel trains to the Depression’s salt pans.

 How to plan your Ethiopian adventure